#datamustread: How to Master Your Data Journey

 2. Visual Analytics with Tableau

-Now it’s time for hands-on.
 Visual Analytics with Tableau covers everything you need to get started with Tableau (students get Tableau for free!).
 The book guides you from the first steps of connecting to data, creating different types of charts, and adding calculation fields to more advanced features such as table calculations, forecasts, and clusters, as well as R, Python, and MATLAB integration for sophisticated statistical modeling.

 3. The Big Book of Dashboards: Visualizing Your Data Using Real-World Business Scenarios

 Back to business (as this course is designed for an MBA program).
 We close our Data Journey canon with The Big Book of Dashboards.
-This is a comprehensive reference book with real-world solutions for business dashboards and detailed analysis of do’s and don’ts.
-The examples in this book are well-organized and categorized by industry and functional business areas.
+This is a comprehensive reference book with real-world solutions for business dashboards and a detailed analysis of do’s and don’ts.

-#MakeoverMonday: Improving How We Visualize and Analyze Data, One Chart at a Time
+Need More Inspiration for Mastering Data Journey? #MakeoverMonday: Improving How We Visualize and Analyze Data, One Chart at a Time

 Because vizzing alone is only half the fun, you should not miss the #MakeoverMonday book.
 Eva Murray and Andy Kriebel are icons in the data visualization community (read the interview!) and they have curated the thousands of visualizations from the #MakeoverMonday project into a practical guide that will take your design and data communication skills to the next level!

+What other books have inspired you on your data journey?
 Share your favorite data books in the blog post comments or reply to this tweet:

 Currently, I’m on a 4-week China trip, visiting many cities.
 In Hangzhou, I met CEIBS peers who work for Alibaba.
 While the Alibaba campus is quite impressive, I got even more impressed by Alibaba’s leadership culture, which is encouraging its employees to innovate as intrapreneurs.